-Professor Reisenleitner situates his work at the intersections of Cultural History and Cultural Studies.
-His research is situated at the intersections of Cultural Studies, Cultural History, Fashion Studies and Digital Humanities.
-He is currently working on a monograph on the countercultural origins of Silicon Beach. (cf. full list of publications and research-related activities).
+Professor Reisenleitner's research is situated at the intersections of Cultural Studies, Urban Humanities, Fashion Studies and Digital Humanities.
+He is currently working on a monograph on the countercultural origins of digital media culture.
+For a full

 Recent conference presentations

 - “Counterculture on the Move: Routes of US Imperialism and Imaginaries of Escape” (Keynote, Literary and Cultural Discourses of Mobility, University of Göttingen, Germany, 16 October 2019)

 - “Climb Every Mountain: Provincializing European Lineages in Mountain Documentaries.”
 (European Popular Culture Association EUPOP 2019, Limerick, Republic of Ireland, 16-18 July 2019)